Last Updated on August 22, 2021 by Nazmin Sarker

-In Italy, this soup is called Minestrade Lentiche.
-A minestra is a soup cooked with pasta; in this case, farfalle, a small bow-shaped variety, is used.
+In Italy, this soup is called Mines trade Lentiche.
+A mines trade is a soup cooked with pasta; in this case, farfalle, a small bow-shaped variety, is used.
 Served with lentils, this hearty brown lentil soup is a meal in itself.

 - 4 rashers streaky bacon, cut into small squares

 - 2 sticks celery, chopped

 - 50 g/ 1 ¾ oz/ ¼ cup farfalle or spaghetti broken into small pieces

 - 1 X 420 g/ 14 ½ oz can brown lentils, drained

 - 1.2 litres/ 2 pints/ 5 cups hot ham or vegetable stock

 - Place the bacon in a large frying pan (skillet) together with the onions, garlic, and celery.

 - Dry fry for 4-5 minutes, stirring, until the onion is tender and the bacon is just beginning to brown.